Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 This command will execute the `deploy_and_verify.sh` script in the terraform directory, which handles the entire deployment and verification process.

-If you are in a development environment, you will be prompted to select either "production" or "staging" as the target environment.
-If `production` or `staging` NODE_ENV values are detected, the script will automatically deploy to the respective environment.
-AWS Secrets are required withnin the dev environment in order to deploy to stageng or production.

 ### 5.1 Manual Terraform management

 1. Navigate to the `terraform` directory.
 2. Run `terraform init` to initialize the Terraform working directory.
-3. Review and modify the `main.tf` file if necessary (e.g., AWS region, instance types).
+3. Review and modify the `main.tf` file if necessary.
 4. Run `terraform plan` to see proposed changes.
 5. Run `terraform apply` to create or update the necessary AWS resources.